Inemmo provides professional management and leadership development learning solutions and executive coaching that improves leadership performance.

 The drive for many organisations to support diversity, equity and inclusivity means that those black or brown individuals who dare to stand out are more likely to be recognised for their excellence and developed.
 In addition, many of the coachees knew their parents were supportive of their success, and knowing that their parents had their back will likely have contributed much to their success.
 Here are the coachees’ own views on the important role of parental support:

-With collaborations on previous award submissions to the ABP being successful, Lumina Learning and Inemmo hope to add 2021’s Excellence in Learning Interventions award to the previous wins of 2014 and 2015.
+With collaborations on previous award submissions to the ABP being successful, Lumina Learning and Inemmo are delighted take home another win in 2021 for excellence in social impact after the previous wins of 2014 and 2015.

 Read other Case Studies